-Magnesium Glycinate vs Citrate: Which Type is Best for You?
+Magnesium Glycinate vs. Citrate: Which Type is Best for You?

-Published: March 2022 | Updated: July 2024
+Published: March 2022 | Updated: November 2024

 When it comes to the dietary supplements you're considering taking, magnesium is likely on your radar.
 Magnesium supplements offer a number of benefits, including supporting heart, brain, and bone health.
 Over 300 enzymes in your body need it to perform critical functions.
 And yet, most of us don't get enough magnesium through diet alone.
 This is where supplements come in.
+Taking an adequate dose of a quality supplement consistently is the best way to cover your nutritional bases.

+But there are different types of magnesium supplements, which can incorporate one or several different forms of magnesium.
 So how do you know which magnesium supplement to take?
 In this article, we'll be focusing primarily on two types: magnesium glycinate and magnesium citrate.
 We'll also touch on other forms of magnesium supplements.

 What is magnesium citrate?